curiouslychris/smooch-docs/pages/guide/native-android-sdk.md

 compile 'io.smooch:ui:latest.release'
 ```

-Sync the Gradle project then add the necessary code to [initialize Smooch in your app](#initialize-smooch-in-your-app).
+Sync the Gradle project then add the necessary code to [initialize Smooch in your app](/guide/native-android-sdk/#initialize-smooch-in-your-app).

 <aside class="notice">
     Smooch uses a FileProvider to store photos.
-    If your application has a FileProvider specified in the manifest, <a href="#replacing-the-smooch-fileprovider">follow these instructions</a>
+    If your application has a FileProvider specified in the manifest, <a href="/guide/native-android-sdk/#replacing-the-smooch-fileprovider">follow these instructions</a>
 </aside>

 ### Initialize Smooch in your app